 B. Copies of any educational/psychological testing must be submitted before admission to the school.

-C. Education for all children, including those with special needs, will be done within the parameters of the Montessori philosophy and its implementation in the classroom.
-This implementation implies a multi-sensory approach to education.
+C. Education of all children will be done within the parameters of the Montessori philosophy and its implementation in the classroom.
+This implementation implies a well-rounded multi-sensory approach to education and values students that display characteristics needed for success and happiness.

 2. Whether continuation through the current academic year is in the best interest of the child and his/her environment.